NIH-NCPI/mapdragon-unified/readme.md

 - **Using Dockerfile.mac**
    If you are using a MacBook with an ARM-based chip, ensure you are using the Dockerfile.mac located in the locutus directory.
 This Dockerfile is specifically tailored to build and run the Locutus service on ARM-based hardware.
 - **Google Cloud Credentials**:
-  Place your GOOGLE_APPLICATION_CREDENTIALS file (`mapdragon-unified-creds.json`) in the project root.
+  Place your GOOGLE_APPLICATION_CREDENTIALS file (`mapdragon-unified-creds.json`) in the project root (contact Morgan to get this file).
 - **Environment File**:
   Create a `loc.env` file in the root directory with necessary environment variables.
 Example:
   ```env